klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 		...
 	}
    ```
-   If you use next web framework, you can add the webpack configuration to your "next.config.json" file like below:
+   If using Next.js web framework, you can add the webpack configuration to your **next.config.json** file as follows:
    ```
    module.exports = {
 		webpack: (config, { isServer }) => {